This post contains affiliate links. Read my disclosure policy here.

 This Sweet Skillet Cornbread Recipe will have them running to the dinner table.
-It's lightly sweetened & moist on the inside with a crispy & buttery outside.
-Thanks to the cast-iron.
+It's lightly sweetened & moist on the inside with a crispy & buttery outside - thanks to the cast-iron.

 If not, you should totally break out the cast iron for this.
 It's worth it!
 Your cornbread will have a perfectly golden color with a true rustic appeal.

 Don't have a cast iron skillet?
 No problem!
 You can find them at most mainstream stores, yard sales or even your local thrift store.
 If you are into online shopping, you can find the exact one I have on Amazon.

 Cast iron is versatile and you can make so many recipes with it (including this Pineapple Fried Rice).
 They're better than any non-stick pan out there and much safer too.
 So chemicals won't be leaching into your food.
 Cast iron can also withstand high heat and maintain it really well.
 I highly recommend one for every kitchen.

 They are so easy to clean and maintain too.
 Just keep them seasoned and they will be good to you.
 If you'd like to learn more here is a Beginner's Guide to Cast Iron Care.

 What's the best flour to use for cornbread?